NurielWainstein/celery_mini/README.md

 # possible improvements (general) and notes

+- add CORS in the api if planning to communicate in the future with other servers like frontend
+- check xlsx file length, we are using regex to extract file data, it would be very easy to crash the program as it is now
 - add some mock tests to ensure consistent schema and data structures
 - use ids in sql(standard practice)
 - I saved extra data like regions and types in elastic and sql, could be avoided, but also this data could be useful for future dev